The National Competition will be held between 17-28 April 2024 as part of the 43rd Istanbul Film Festival, a specialized

 h) (In case the screening copy is not subtitled in English) Dialogue list for subtitle translation or English subtitle list

-i) Trailer or excerpt in 16:9 quicktime mp4 or mov formats at least 1920x1080p resolution, and an online link to the trailer to be featured on the Festival website.
+i) Trailer or excerpt without subtitles in 16:9 quicktime mp4 or mov formats at least 1920x1080p resolution, and a public link to the online trailer to be featured on the Festival website.

 The submitter confirms the veracity of the information provided in the submission form.
 The director or submitter commits to refrain from withdrawing the film from the festival after the programme is announced at the festival launch press conference after they have confirmed in writing the selection of the film.

 Turkish films are screened with English subtitles.
-If the owner of the film cannot supply an English subtitled print of the film, the Festival will prepare electronic subtitles.
+If the owner of the film cannot supply an English subtitled copy of the film, the Festival will prepare electronic subtitles.

-The films to be included in the competition are determined by the Turkish Cinema Advisory Committee from among the submissions.
+The films to be included in the competition are determined by the Turkish Cinema Advisory Committee and the festival directorate from among the submissions.
 The final judgment with respect to the inclusion of a film in the programme and its inclusion in the National Competition is entered by the festival directorate.
 The festival reserves the right to not disclose information regarding the selection of films.

 Films to be screened for the National Competition are evaluated by a jury determined by the Turkish Cinema Advisory Committee of the Istanbul Film Festival.
-The jury comprises film producers, directors, screenwriters, actors, film critics, film historians, academics, and prominent people in branches of art connected to cinema, from Turkey and abroad.
+The jury comprises film producers, directors, screenwriters, actors, film critics, film historians, academics, and prominent people in branches of art connected to cinema, from Türkiye and abroad.

 The President of the Jury is appointed by the Festival Directorate.
 The jury designates its own working system.
 Members of the jury should view the films in competition, the screening arrangement of which is determined by the Festival Directorate, within the duration of the Festival, in formal screenings in movie theatres or in private screenings, individually or collectively.
-The Festival Directorate keeps an observer with no voting rights at the decision-making session of the jury.
+The Festival Directorate keeps an observer with no voting rights at the deliberation session of the jury.
 The President of the Jury, before the decision is announced, submits to the Festival Directorate the minutes signed by all members.